essential-contributions/pint.nix/README.md

    nix shell git+ssh://git@github.com/essential-contributions/yurt.nix
    ```

-   > *Note: this will be `nix shell github:essential-contributions/yurt.nix` once the repo is public.*

    By default, this installs `yurtc` with solving capabilities (via the
    `yurtWithSolver` package) by binding to `scip`.
 To build `yurtc` purely with
    constraint checking capabilities, you can use: